sarjon/skeleton/README.md

 #### Domain layer

-Domain layer is responsible for defining and maintaining bussiness rules of the application.
+Domain layer is responsible for defining and maintaining business rules of the application.
 This layer contains classes like entities, repositories (usually interfaces), domain events, value objects and domain services.

 #### Infrastructure layer